2010–11 W-League

 The 2010–11 W-League season was the third season of the W-League, the Australian national women's football (soccer) competition.
 The season consisted of twelve rounds, with each team playing a total of ten games, followed by a finals series.

 Sydney FC were crowned premiers after winning the regular season, but lost the Grand Final to season runners-up Brisbane Roar.

 Clubs

+Personnel and kits

 The Central Coast Mariners withdrew from the 2010–11 season prior to the season commencing.

 W-League teams for the 2010–11 season:

+Foreign players

+The following do not fill a Visa position:

+A Australian citizens who have chosen to represent another national team;

+B Those players who were born and started their professional career abroad but have since gained Australian citizenship;